-Advantages & Disadvantages of 401ks and Regular Savings Accounts
+Advantages & Disadvantages of Money Market Accounts

 A money market account, or money market deposit account, is a government-insured bank account that pays relatively high interest rates and provides cash withdrawal privileges.
 This type of account offers both savings and checking tools at higher yields than regular savings and checking accounts.
 Money market accounts are offered by banks and credit unions and have several significant advantages and disadvantages.

 Before choosing this option, it's important to understand how a money market account works.
 Unlike money market mutual funds, a money market deposit account works just like a checking or savings account.
 You'll sign up for this type of account at your bank and likely won't notice any difference from a regular bank account you'd set up.

 When you deposit your funds into a money market, however, you will notice a few benefits that you don't find with a traditional checking or savings account.
 Banks steer members toward money market accounts, especially if they maintain a high balance.
 Although it doesn't pay out as a CD might, you'll have access to your funds when you need them, rather than being restricted to leaving the money alone for months at a time.